calmestghost.com | + share

 Prepare and Test Your Plugin

-You’ll of course want to setup the latest WordPress for testing.
-You may have to do a little research/testing to see the earliest version of WordPress your plugin works on.
-Once you’ve thoroughly tested the plugin and are convinced it’s ready to share…
+You’ll of course want to set up the latest WordPress for testing.
+You may have to do a little research to see what the earliest version of WordPress is that your plugin works on.
+Once you’ve thoroughly tested the plugin (especially for security issues) and are convinced it’s ready to share with the public…

 Add Your Plugin

-Now adding your plugin to the plugin directory on wordpress.org is a little tricky, it’s not quite as simple as using an upload form or uploading via FTP.
-I recommend using this program: TortoiseSVN.
-Once you’ve downloaded and installed it, locate your /whatever/ folder and right-click on it, you’ll see TortoiseSVN in the options list, go to it and click “Create repository here”.
-Then, using the special login info provided from WordPress once your plugin was approved, you can now connect and upload and later update your plugin files.
+Publishing your plugin to the plugin directory on wordpress.org is a little tricky.
+It’s not quite as simple as using an upload form (like WordPress themes) or uploading via FTP.
+I recommend using TortoiseSVN (for Windows) and Versions (for Mac).
+Once you’ve downloaded and installed it, using the WordPress login of the username you uploaded the plugin under (together, with other info provided for you in an email after your plugin is approved), you can now connect and commit your files.

-You’ll upload from /trunk/ to /trunk/ by right-clicking on files and choosing “SVN Commit”.
-Please be patient, it takes time for things to update, appear or propagate, it’s not instantaneous.
+You’ll commit your plugin files to the /trunk/ folder.
+Once everything is done, please be patient, it takes time for things to update, propagate, and for the wordpress.org cache to clear.
+It’s not instantaneous.
 That’s about it, let me know if you have any questions.
 Happy learning.